cadeeper/cd-api-runner/README.md

-api-runner
+## api-runner
-A light tool that enables you to test your HTTP or Dubbo API quickly and easily.
+A Idea plugin that enables you to test your HTTP or Dubbo API quickly and easily.
 For developers to manually validate APIs without additional test code.

 ## Features
 #### HTTP/Dubbo Client: Simple way to do HTTP/Dubbo requests.